-• Homelessness and Housing
+Homelessness and Housing

-- Streamline the entitlement approval and permitting process. - Develop strategies to increase transitional shelters, interim and permanent supportive housing, and long-term affordable housing, as well as safe parking/RV parking for persons living in vehicles. - Provide expedited inspection services of shelters and other public facilities and private properties for persons experiencing homelessness and quarantine or isolation uses, such as required during the COVID-19 pandemic. - Track metrics related to affordable housing, and transitional and homeless shelters.
+- Streamline the entitlement approval and permitting process. - Develop strategies to increase transitional, interim, and permanent supportive housing; long-term affordable housing; and safe parking/RV parking for persons living in vehicles. - Provide expedited inspection of shelters, other public facilities and private properties for persons experiencing homelessness and quarantine or isolation uses, as required during the COVID-19 pandemic. - Track metrics related to affordable housing and transitional, interim, and permanent supportive housing